Chris Metzler: Career

 Metzler's film directing and producing work has resulted in frequent partnerships with Jeff Springer.

 The two moved to Nashville and worked in the country and Christian music video industries, before moving to Los Angeles, California to work in rock n’ roll.
 Their music video for the band Third Day for the song Consuming Fire won a Billboard Music Award in the category of Best Christian Video.
 The video was shot on location in Bombay Beach, California and other areas around the Salton Sea.

 Metzler co-directed the John Waters' narrated documentary, Plagues & Pleasures on the Salton Sea, with Jeff Springer which premiered at the 2004 Slamdance Film Festival.
 The film went on to screen at 200 film festivals worldwide, win 37 awards for Best Documentary, and was broadcast on the Sundance Channel and the PBS series America ReFramed.

 In 2010, he completed the Emmy nominated documentary film, Everyday Sunshine: The Story of Fishbone, co-directed with Lev Anderson and shot and edited by Jeff Springer.
-The film was critically acclaimed with Rotten Tomatoes having the film listed as 100% "certified fresh" and is ranked #74 on the list of the Top 100 Documentaries of All Time.
+The film was critically acclaimed with Rotten Tomatoes having the film listed as at 100% based on 48 reviews, and is ranked #74 on the list of the Top 100 Documentaries of All Time.

 His most recent theatrically released film, co-directed with Quinn Costello and Jeff Springer, is the ITVS funded documentary Rodents of Unusual Size (2017) about giant invasive swamp rats, nutria threatening coastal Louisiana and is narrated by Wendell Pierce.

 Metzler is a two time recipient of the Bay Area Video Coalition’s Mediamaker Award.